Lwów pogrom (1918): Pogrom

 According to William Hagen, the Polish forces also humiliated the Jews.
 Some examples are forcing a group of Jewish gymnasium students to participate in compulsory labor and "pranking" people.
 They were forced to jump over tables, forced to work in the most demeaning jobs (like cleaning latrines), had their beards pulled, and forced to dance to the delight of Polish onlookers.
 One drunken soldier tried to cut off an elderly Jewish man's earlocks, but when the man resisted, he shot him and plundered the corpse.
 Hagen also states that according to Jewish witnesses, Polish civilians, including members of the intelligentsia, took part in murdering and robbing Jews.
 He noted that in the chaos of war, the Polish army allowed for the recruitment of common criminals released from local prisons along with deserters from the Habsburg, German, and Russian armies.
 This eventually caused multiple issues.

 Polish forces brought order to the city after one or two days (reports vary), on 23 November or 24 November.
-Ad hoc courts handed verdicts during the riots.
-About one thousand people were jailed for participating in the riots.
 During the pogrom, according to a report by the Polish foreign ministry, over 50 two and three-story apartment buildings were destroyed as were 500 Jewish businesses.
 Two thousand Jews were left homeless, and material losses amounted to 20 million contemporary dollars.